kaisenlinux/manpages-dev/category/FTP/lFTP.md

-            queue -d 3             Delete the third item in the queue. queue -m 6 4           Move the sixth item in the queue before the fourth. queue -m "get*zip" 1   Move all commands matching "get*zip" to the beginning of the queue.
+            queue -d 3             Delete the third item in the queue. queue -m 6 4           Move the sixth item in the queue before the fourth.

+            queue -m "get*zip" 1   Move all commands matching "get*zip" to the beginning of the queue.
 (The order of the items is preserved.) queue -d "get*zip"     Delete all commands matching "get*zip".

        quote cmd

        For  FTP  - send the command uninterpreted.
 Use with caution - it can lead to unknown remote state and thus will cause reconnect.
-You cannot be sure that any change of remote state because of quoted command is solid - it can be reset by reconnect at any time.
+You cannot be sure that any change of remote state be‐ cause of quoted command is solid - it can be reset by reconnect at any time.

        For HTTP - specific to HTTP action.
 Syntax: ``quote <command> [<args>]''.
 Command may be ``set-cookie'' or ``post''. open http://www.site.net